armandofox/armandofox.github.io/_pages/music-theater/theaters.md

 This list is incomplete and haphazard but will get better over time.

+For the non-SF theaters, I include a bit of info about how to get there without a car, since I don't have a car...

 **Aside: Why should you subscribe?**  Most theaters offer a season subscription that represents a modest discount over buying every show separately, and often comes with other perks like no-fee